ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

                Dimension of x ------------------------------------+  |
                Dimension of y ---------------------------------------+

-   The framework can currently accommodate cost functions of up to 10 independent variables, and there is no limit on the dimensionality of each of them.

    **WARNING 1** A common beginner's error when first using :class:`AutoDiffCostFunction` is to get the sizing wrong.
 In particular, there is a tendency to set the template parameters to (dimension of